codeface-io/SwiftObserver/README.md

 ## Use Prebuilt Transforms

-No matter whether you apply transforms ad hoc or as stand-alone objects, they work the same way.
+Whether you apply transforms ad hoc or as stand-alone objects, they work the same way.
 The following list of available transforms illustrates them mostly as observable objects.

 ### Map